The diphtheria vaccine protects against diphtheria infection. Find out about the vaccine and possible side effects.

 Diphtheria vaccine offers protection against diphtheria infection.
 This is a serious disease that can quickly lead to breathing problems.
-It is caused by bacteria that attack the lining of the nose, mouth and throat.
-It can damage the heart and in severe cases it can lead to death.
+It is caused by bacteria that attack the lining of your nose, mouth and throat.
+It can damage your heart and in severe cases it can lead to death.

-Diphtheria is now rare in New Zealand thanks to immunisation.
+Diphtheria is now rare in New Zealand thanks to vaccination.
 However, there is still a risk that diphtheria could enter New Zealand from overseas.
 Read more about diphtheria.

 When is diphtheria-containing vaccine given?

 In New Zealand, diphtheria vaccine is given in combination with other vaccines as one injection and comes in many different brands: Infanrix-hexa®, Infanrix-IPV®, Boostrix® and ADT Booster®.

 As part of the New Zealand childhood immunisation schedule, a diphtheria-containing vaccine is offered free to: